 I trust that my path of life is unfolding in the way it is meant.
 That may sound passive; it is nothing of the sort.
 I am a firm believer in taking personal responsibility for how we respond to our path of life.
 I always work on putting my best foot forward.
 Because, as I said, we do not know what our spiritual lesson is – all we can do is work on how we respond to it.

 That is all we can do in the end.

 Meditation is the beginning and end of what I do to cultivate releasing expectations.
 The practice helps me gain a sense of perspective, take a step back, and remove any unhelpful energies that have become stuck within me.

-When I see clients for Meditation Healing sessions, I work with them releasing expectations.
+When I see clients for Spiritual Healing sessions, I work with them releasing expectations.

 Raise your self-awareness when releasing expectations

 Another powerful pathway to releasing expectations is to raise your self-awareness.
 You can start to expand your self-awareness by reviewing how you respond to the world around you in different situations.
 You might want to do this reflexively or set aside regular times where you sit down to reflect on how you responded to an experience.

 How did you think or feel when your boss sent that email?